 ︎ Far Communication

 Chatting through text or social media is inherently shallow.
+There are more and more features that allow users to communicate quickly at the cost of meaningful interaction.
+For example, you can simply respond to a post or text with a suggested emoji from a single interaction.
 However, that is how many communicate, so I found opportunities to use this to my advantage.
 Distanced communication can provide a low-pressure, safe space for people who struggle to discuss emotions in a person.

 early iteration of chat script flows

 The goal of Saddy is to be as convenient as possible so I delved into competitive research.
 What I found was that the majority of mental health awareness campaigns for men are similar to traditional charity awareness campaigns.
 A marketing strategy is used that focuses on a landing page to showcase long-form video content with a call-to-action to spread awareness and to donate.
 Best practices show that the dropoff rate of videos is too high for meaningful retention and understanding.
 An opportunity for a low barrier of entry was the use of an SMS chatbot that would allow the brand to be easily available.

 ︎ Branding fun fact: Sad + Daddy = Saddy!